calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

         * Boundary/limit
         * Erroneous
     * Consider an average of 10 items of test data
+    * Write an automated test with `assert` or `doctests`
     * DO NOT PROCEED TO DESIGN WITHOUT DOING THIS!
 SERIOUSLY!
+KNOW THE SPEC OF WHAT YOU ARE WRITING!
 * Design
     * Plan Code Solution - Algorithm design
         * Structured English -> Pseudo Code -> High level code